ryangurn/TrackerJacker/README.md

 - [ ] develop a web-server that can be run from any port on the client
 - [ ] ensure that capitalization errors will not cause issues in validation. i.e: shift everything to lowercase and just for good measure trim whitespace.
 - [ ] add in description and category into the input.json file to provide feedback to user via a web interface
+- [ ] ensure that all tests are using proper truthy values, this will need to use the provided getters that are utilized throughout the application already.

 ## Checks